jingloon/oscp-toolbox/README.md

-GATHERED TOOLS THAT ARE USEFUL FOR ENUMERATION!
+# GATHERED TOOLS THAT ARE USEFUL FOR OSCP !!

+## Scanning

 - nmapAutomator.sh

+	- removed nikto and gobust parts, since sparta does nikto and i prefer to gobust separately, when needed.

 from https://github.com/21y4d/nmapAutomator

-# Post-Exploitation more enums !~ !~ !!
+## Post-Exploitation enums !~ !~ !!

-## Linux
+### Linux

 - linenum.sh